heisenberg141/Drowsiness-Detection/README.md

 it is below a certain threshold the program triggers an alarm

 ## Setup
-*Note: knowledge about linux based operating systems and raspberry pi is assumed.*
+*Note:The user should be comfortable using linux based operating systems and raspberry pi.*
 Install OpenCV, Dlib and Numpy on your raspberry pi.
 Download the repository and connect the picamera module if you are using a USB web camera, you need to make a slight change in the code. on the line no. 80, set the usePicamera=False.